stacks-network/docs/src/pages/write-smart-contracts/clarinet.md

 section, you can always check your Clarity syntax using the `clarinet check` command.
 This validates any smart contracts you are currently developing in the active project.

-There are two methods in Clarinet you can use to test smart contracts: the [console][], an interactive Clarity REPL, and the [test harness][], a testing framework written in Typescript.
+There are two tools in Clarinet you can use to test smart contracts: the [console][], an interactive Clarity REPL, and the [test harness][], a testing framework written in Typescript.

 ### Testing with the console